charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ## Specific data visualization challenges

 ### Analysis of the display needs
 The display tasks gathered in the survey (detailed in section \ref{sec:survey}) appeared to be right on point as the average scores, in terms of general usefulness, were all higher than 3.5, 84% were higher than 4.0 and 47% higher than 4.5.
-These results prove the relevance of these display tasks. *(bpb: repeat list of display tasks from survey or unnecessary?*)
+These results confirms the relevance of these display tasks, all perceived as useful by the survey respondents.

 ### How to read this chapter
 This document is intended to support and guide analysts in their task of communicating natural capital information.
 It is a toolbox, structured around four main themes: displaying multi-dimensional data, spatial data, comparing multiple versions of spatial data and expressing uncertainty.
 It aims to suggest display solutions for each of the display tasks previously identified.
 Each proposed display is explained, discussed (pros and cons) and illustrated with relevant use cases and/or examples.
 These solutions were selected based on several criterion (see section \ref{sec:criterion}).
 However, when it comes to data visualization and clarity, some subjectivity cannot be avoided.
 Also, data visualization is really a case-by-case and efficient displays really depends on the underlying data and information to convey.
 This user guidance aims to serve as a basis and an inspiration to the analyst, suggesting several options to be used and adapted to each case.
 Tailoring the displays is essential.
 For example, the suggested displays have different degrees of complexity and the analyst should pick a complexity level according to :